-Since starting The Creative Side about a month ago, I’ve discovered something interesting.
+Since starting this blog about a month ago, I’ve discovered something interesting.
 Nearly every time I do online research on creativity, I repeatedly find articles from some of the best business magazines and blogs in the world.

 There’s a reason that great business publications support creativity.
 It’s simple.
 Creativity separates the great from the good.